MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ServiceManagement/service-how-to-delete-service-document-log-entries.md

 ---
-    title: How to: Delete Service Document Log Entries | Microsoft Docs
+    title: How to Delete Service Document Log Entries | Microsoft Docs
     description: You can delete the automatically generated service document log entries, for example, the unnecessary or outdated ones.
     services: project-madeira
     documentationcenter: ''